rust-lang/rfcs/text/3485-feature-documentation.md

 - Rather than being consistent with `rustdoc` and accepting markdown, should the `doc` key be consistent with `package.description` and only support plain text?
-This RFC proposes making this decision at time of implementation when the challenges of supporting markdown are better understood.
+This needs to be a point of discussion before approval of this RFC.

 # Future possibilities